katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 </code></pre></div></div>

 <p>This is now a bash shell in the CMS open data environment in which you have access to a complete CMS software release that is appropriate for interfacing with the 2011 and 2012 7 and 8 TeV datasets.</p>

+<p>As there are rate limits for pulls from Docker Hub, you may get the following error message: <code class="language-plaintext highlighter-rouge">docker: Error response from daemon: toomanyrequests: You have reached your pull rate limit.
+You may increase the limit by authenticating and upgrading.</code>.
+In that case, try later (the limit is per 6 hours) or use the mirror <code class="language-plaintext highlighter-rouge">gitlab-registry.cern.ch/cms-cloud/cmssw-docker-opendata/cmssw_5_3_32_vnc</code> instead of <code class="language-plaintext highlighter-rouge">cmsopendata/cmssw_5_3_32_vnc</code>.</p>

 <p>If the docker command exits without giving you the output above, see <a href="https://opendata-forum.cern.ch/t/running-cms-opendata-containers-in-wsl2/30">this post</a> in the CERN Open Data forum (note in particular that the <code class="language-plaintext highlighter-rouge">.wslconfig</code> file that you need to add must not have a file extension, if Windows adds it automatically, rename the file).</p>